jboss-developer/jboss-eap-quickstarts/kitchensink-jsp/README.md

 Level: Intermediate
 Technologies: JSP, JSTL, CDI, JPA, EJB, JAX-RS, BV
 Summary: The `kitchensink-jsp` quickstart demonstrates how to use JSP, JSTL, CDI, EJB, JPA, and Bean Validation in JBoss EAP.
-Target Product: EAP
+Target Product: JBoss EAP
-Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-The `kitchensink-jsp` quickstart is a deployable Maven 3 project and demonstrates how to create a compliant Java EE 6 application using JSP 2.0, EL 2.0, JSTL 1.2, CDI 1.0, EJB 3.1, JPA 2.0, and Bean Validation 1.0.
+The `kitchensink-jsp` quickstart is a deployable Maven 3 project and demonstrates how to create a compliant Java EE 6 application using JSP 2.0, EL 2.0, JSTL 1.2, CDI 1.0, EJB 3.1, JPA 2.0, and Bean Validation 1.0 in Red Hat JBoss Enterprise Application Platform.

 This example is based on the [kitchensink](../kitchensink/README.md) quickstart, but recreates the presentation tier using JSP and JSTL instead of JSF features.
 It reuses all other components from the Member Registration template.
 It also reuses the persistence unit and some sample persistence and transaction code to help you with database access in enterprise Java.